open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 #### Agent jar structure

-If you now look inside `java-agent/build/libs/opentelemetry-auto-<version>.jar`, you will see the following "clusters" of classes:
+If you now look inside `java-agent/build/libs/opentelemetry-javaagent-<version>-all.jar`, you will see the following "clusters" of classes:

-- `auto-tooling-and-instrumentation.isolated/` - contains `agent-tooling`
-module and `instrumentation` submodules, loaded and isolated inside `AgentClassLoader`.
+- `inst/` - contains `agent-tooling` module and `instrumentation` submodules, loaded and isolated inside `AgentClassLoader`.
 Including OpenTelemetry SDK (and the built-in exporters when using the `-all` artifact).
-- `io/opentelemetry/auto/bootstrap/` - contains `agent-bootstrap` module and
-available in bootstrap classloader.
+- `io/opentelemetry/auto/bootstrap/` - contains `agent-bootstrap` module and available in bootstrap classloader.
-- `io/opentelemetry/auto/shaded/` - contains OpenTelemetry API and its
+- `io/opentelemetry/auto/shaded/` - contains OpenTelemetry API and its dependencies.
-dependencies.
-Shaded during creation of `java-agent` jar file by Shadow Gradle plugin.
+Shaded during creation of `javaagent` jar file by Shadow Gradle plugin.

 ### Building